ds-rants/ds-rants/posts/2025/2025_04_26_non-pessimization/non-pessimization.md

 Look at BigQuery: this stuff is pure magic for processing Petabyte-scale datasets, with almost infinite scalability, and infinite parallelization.
 Yet, with the right amount of criminal intellectual deviance, you can still make it as slow as a blind horse overdosing on Xanax that you shot in the leg to give it a good head start.

-Now that I have your ameboid brain on board, it's important to
+Now that I have your ameboid brain on board, let's go to the main topic:

-## Definition Of Non-Pessimization And Optimization
+## The Definition Of Non-Pessimization And Optimization

 1. Optimization: